-The EdD is unique in that it:
+This doctorate is unique in that it:

-involves itself in the professional practice of school leaders and accredits a record of evidence rather than a traditional thesis
+involves itself in the professional practice of school leaders

-incurs a highly competitive course fee
+a highly competitive course fee

-an Honours degree or equivalent and a Master’s award of high standing
+an Honours degree or equivalent and a Master’s award

 evidence of previous academic and practical excellence, as well as future potential